sedol1339/files/papers.md

     - Self-supervised pre-training for speech is complex, because the boundaries between sound units are not known, there is no prior lexicon of discrete sound units available, and multiple sounds may be present in each input utterance.
     - We propose the Hidden-Unit BERT (HuBERT) approach for self-supervised speech representation learning.
     - HuBERT relies on predicting K-means cluster assignments of masked segments of continuous input.
-An offline clustering step to provide aligned target labels for a BERT-like prediction loss (fig. 1).
+HuBERT utilizes an offline clustering step to provide aligned target labels for a BERT-like prediction loss (fig. 1).
     - The learned representation quality improves dramatically with iteratively refining K-means cluster assignments using learned latent representations for a previous iteration.
+Since we expect a pre-trained model to provide better representations than the raw acoustic feature such as MFCCs, we can create a new generation of clusters by training a discrete latent model (such as K-Means or GMM) over the learned latent representations.
+This idea is similar to iterative pseudo labeling for semi-supervised ASR.
     - HuBERT either matches or improves upon the state-of-theart wav2vec 2.0 performance on all fine-tuning subsets of 10mins, 1h, 10h, 100h, and 960h.
+	- IMO, the refinment stage is not explained clearly.
+Probably, they run K-Means over the feature vectors obtained on the last layer.
+	- IMO this looks like a denoising and discretizing autoencoder, that will capture not only phonemes, but many irrelevant (for many tasks) details, such as voice identity, pace, white and structured noise and background speech.

 Hsu, W.-N., Sriram, A., Baevski, A., Likhomanenko, T., Xu, Q., Pratap, V., ...Auli, M. (2021).
 Robust wav2vec 2.0: Analyzing Domain Shift in Self-Supervised Pre-Training. arXiv, 2104.01027.
 Retrieved from https://arxiv.org/abs/2104.01027v2